Love/Hate (band): Hollywood Sign stunt

 On June 1, 1992, Jizzy performed his publicity stunt to try to help album sales.
 This involved Jizzy, with the help of the band and a few others, successfully erecting a cross on the letter 'Y' of the Hollywood Sign and performing a mock crucifixion on it, with a camera crew in a helicopter to film it.
 The band had assumed the authorities would quickly notice the stunt, but in the event Jizzy was stuck on the cross, 60 ft in the air, for several hours.
 Eventually a TV news helicopter spotted him and the police and fire department were called to bring him down.
 He spent a few hours in jail and made headline news.
 However, Columbia were furious at the stunt, and the publicity quickly faded with no noticeable impact on record sales.
-It did however, lead to the introduction of motion sensors on the sign.

 The band were offered a support slot with Black Sabbath, but the label refused to support them.
 They also cancelled a marketing campaign planned around the single "Miss America".
 The band were then formally dropped by Columbia.
 Immediately following this, guitarist Jon E. Love quit the band.
 Six months later a new guitarist, Darren Housholder, was hired.